 Queen Victoria Memorial Clock Tower is a sixty-foot high tower.
 Built in honour of Queen Victoria's Diamond Jubilee in 1897, the clock tower was financed by Cheah Chen Eok, a local millionaire.
 Each foot of the tower is dedicated to each year of Queen Victoria's reign.

 Address: Lebuh Light, George Town, 10450 George Town, Penang, Malaysia.

 Leong San Tong Khoo Kongsi is one of the famous tourist attractions of Penang.
 This beautiful place was built in 1906 by China's leading craftsmen.
 Consists of two buildings on opposite sides, one is an ancestral temple and the other serves as a venue for plays and operas.

 Address: 18, Cannon Square, George Town, 10450 George Town, Penang, Malaysia.

 Dharmikarma Burmese Temple

 Guarded by two elephants at the entrance, the Dharmikarma Burmese Temple is the only Burmese temple in Malaysia.
 It is famous for its wishing pond and on-site Bodhi worshipping tree.
-The temple is a home for the water festival celebrated in the month of April.
+The temple is home to the water festival celebrated in April.